 If you want more information about support programs, please contact the Support Program Coordinator, Bronwyn Barrett.

 Support Workers provide one-to-one support for members who are facing challenges.
 We respect women’s choices in helping them gain access to services and resources.
 We also provide referrals to a wide variety of health care services and professionals, social support services and community agencies.
-Members are encouraged to contact support workers with any questions related to HIV diagnosis and healthy living, advocacy, support programs, and resources.
+Members are encouraged to contact support workers with any questions related to HIV diagnosis, prevention, related health risks or concerns, advocacy, support programs, and resources.
 We offer women a safe and confidential environment in which to speak openly.

 PWN offers different kinds of support groups based on where women want to focus.
 Contact us to find out what is available.

 “I absolutely love coming to retreats.
 It is something I look forward to as a positive woman living in BC” (Member attending a retreat on Bowen Island).

 Weekend retreats are a wonderful opportunity for HIV+ women from across BC to come together for peer support, fun, relaxation and sharing information.
 All costs are covered by PWN, including travel costs for women coming from across the province.
 For more information about what happens at a retreat, visit the Weekend Wellness Retreat page.

 Nervous about going for the first time?
 Don’t be.
 Retreats are magic.

 Our lunch program runs every Tuesday from 12 to 2 p.m.
 Lunches are free for PWN members and their children.
 Feel free to drop by!

 Drop-in hours are Mondays through Thursdays, 11:30 a.m. to 3:30 p.m.
 The drop-in is comfortable and confidential.
 Come in to meet other women, connect with a support worker, or use the free phone and computer.
 Check our monthly calendar for special events and for the days we are closed.